 We have teachers who are based in Spain teaching 35-40 hours a week and making $4,000 a month.
 While this is a great online income, particularly if you’re based in a country with a low cost of living (Spain you can live comfortably on $1,300 USD a month), you will start to get burned out with online teaching if you exceed 5 hours a day.

 Online teaching is fun, but the sweet spot for teaching is 12 to 20 hours a week.
 At this level it’s a fun part time income you can do in addition to something else.
+It also can become quite annoying with sitting around a lot, so consider a quality chair for online teaching to make things easier.

 Struggling to get hours